bitshares/dev.bitshares.works/README.md

-## BitShares Documentation for Developpers
+## BitShares Documentation Portal for Developers

 ***
 ***